KamilKandzia/kamilkandzia.github.io/docs/Python/index.md

 has_children: true
 ---

 All projects in this language were done outside of my studies.
 I had the chance to use an SQLite database, parse commands using the console and predict the seasonality of sales.
 Additionally, I created my model for customer segmentation that compares two groups and indicates which one should be targeted.
-In this case, the requests are sent using JSON from Postman.
+In this case, the requests are sent in JSON format by the Postman.

 ### Some of my projects: